guardianproject/info/content/blog/2012-09-20-tofupop-in-your-android-app-a-k-a-extending-orlib-to-communicate-over-tor.md

 }
 </pre>

     Next, you want to initiate an Https request to use this custom Trust Manager.
 As most of you Android programmers know, you have to do any network stuff on another, non-UI thread.
 I like to use Future/Callables because it returns the contents of the web site you access into a variable that I can parse.
-Here&#8217;s how you do that for a standard POST request:
+Here’s how you do that for a standard POST request:

-    <pre style="font-size:0.8em;">public static String executeHttpsPost(final String host, final Map&lt;String, Object> postData, final String contentType) {
+    <pre style="font-size:0.8em;">public static String executeHttpsPost(final String host, final Map<String, Object> postData, final String contentType) {
 		ExecutorService ex = Executors.newFixedThreadPool(100);
-		Future&lt;String> future = ex.submit(new Callable&lt;String>() {
+		Future<String> future = ex.submit(new Callable<String>() {
 			String result = "FAIL";
 			String HYPHENS = "--";
 			STRING LINE_END = "\r\n";